-This syllabus was approved by the Academic Dean at Stockholm University School of Business 2013-12-02.
+This syllabus was approved by the Academic Dean at Stockholm University School of Business 2013-12-02, last revision conducted by the Education Committee at Stockholm Business School, Stockholm University 2018-05-21.

 Prerequisites and special admittance requirements

 Degree of Bachelor worth at least 180 credits, or admission to Business Studies IV, Extended Course or Business Studies IV, Magister's Course, Master's programme, or equivalent.